commentary Romans 9

 In spite of her many blessings, Israel according to the flesh has fallen from God’s grace.
 The Jewish branches were broken off the Lord’s olive tree as Jesus had said: the Kingdom of God shall be taken from you, and given to a nation bringing forth the fruits thereof (Mat 21:43).
 Have the great promises and prophecies upon Israel contained in the Word of God failed?
 No!
 For in the New Covenant, a child of Abraham (and so a true Jew) is identified by internal, spiritual qualities instead of physical genealogies.
 The real Jew and man of God is revealed inwardly; and circumcision is that of the heart (Rom 2:28-29).

 The Jews by blood erred greatly in thinking they would receive ‘carte blanche’ the promises that God gave to Abraham and his seed!
 They thought, “God has specially chosen us to bless and multiply us exceedingly in the earth and has given us the land of Canaan forever (Gen 26:4; 13:14-16).
-He promised Abraham with an oath!
-(Gen 22:16-18).
+He promised Abraham with an oath (Gen 22:16-18).
 We alone are His peculiar people above all nations (Deut 14:2) and He will never break His covenant with us (Jer 33:20-26).
 We are eternally, unconditionally elected to be saved.”
 O foolish ones!
-God ways and mind are far beyond the limits of Man!
+God ways and mind are far beyond the limits of Man.
 He foreknew and pre-destinated this plan of determining who is a Jew by looking inwardly at the heart instead of at bloodlines and genealogies.
 And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise (Gal 3:29).

 10 And not only this; but when Rebecca also had conceived by one, even by our father Isaac; 11 (For the children being not yet born, neither having done any good or evil, that the purpose of God according to election might stand, not of works, but of him that calleth;)

-It has always been that God chooses a man by looking at his heart.
-So it was that God chose David when Samuel was ready to anoint Eliab.
+Remember how God chose David when Samuel was ready to anoint Eliab.
 And it came to pass, when they were come, that he looked on Eliab, and said, Surely the Lord’s anointed is before Him.
 But the Lord said unto Samuel, Look not on his countenance, or on the height of his stature; because I have refused him: for the Lord seeth not as a man seeth; for man looketh on the outward appearance, but the Lord looketh on the heart (1Sam 16:6-7).

 12 It was said unto her, The elder shall serve the younger.
 13 As it is written, Jacob have I loved, but Esau have I hated.
 14 What shall we say then?
 Is there unrighteousness with God?
 God forbid.